bitstuffing/pychat/README.md

 This project tries to be a free library to create a python assistant with GPT4 and other providers like Bing Search, Watson Speech to Text, Bing Speech to Text, Google Text to Speech and more.

-In a summary, it's a python library that can be used to create a python assistant.
+In a summary, it's a python library that can be used to create a python assistant, without any API key, and with free models.

 ## Why pyChat?